planetfederal/workshops/workshops/geoserver/style/source/style/css.rst

    .. image:: img/layer_01_login.png

 #.
-We missed adding the airport layer to the FOSS4G vm, lets do so now.
+We missed adding the airport layer to the FOSS4G vm, so let's do so now.

    Navigate to :menuselect:`Data --> Layers` to open the :guilabel:`Layers` page.